Dr Lauren Gregoire

 - Steering committee member for the Centre of Excellence for Modelling the Atmosphere and Climate (CEM

-I use the Glimmer-CISM and BISICLES ice sheet models and the FAMOUS and HadCM3 General circulation models of the MetOffice Unified model familly on High Performance Computing Facilities.
+I use the Glimmer and BISICLES ice sheet models and the FAMOUS and HadCM3 General circulation models of the MetOffice Unified model familly on High Performance Computing Facilities.
+I also lead the development of AI tools for modelling climate-ice interactions.
 My main research interests are:

-- Linking past and future ice sheet changes
+- Linking past and future ice sheet and sea level changes

 - Mechanisms of ice sheet instability